-Accounting is moving to the cloud—and clients know it.
+Accounting is moving to the cloudand clients know it.
 In fact, they expect firms to embrace cloud accounting.
 And if their firm doesn’t, they’ll find a firm that does.

-Do you find that hard to believe?
-Well, in a recent BILL survey, 64% of small and midsize business clients said they would leave or stop referring an accounting firm if the firm didn’t use the cloud.
-Beyond that, 80% said they wouldn’t refer a firm that didn’t stay updated on the latest technologies.
+• 64% of small and midsize business clients said they would leave or stop referring an accounting firm if the firm didn’t use the cloud.

 So, it’s likely that your clients want your firm to use the cloud.
 But what are the other benefits of the cloud for accounting firms?

-8 ways firms benefit from cloud accounting
+8 benefits of cloud accounting

 Ultimately, the cloud enables your firm to run more efficiently and securely.
 It also lets you run your firm, instead of getting bogged down in manual tasks and IT management.
 The benefits of cloud accounting include these eight compelling points: